 Here are some handy tips to feed your toddler (3):

-- Your toddler can now sit up in his chair and enjoy mealtimes with the family.
+- Your toddler continues to grow and develop, mealtimes can also serve as an opportunity to encourage developmental milestones.
+He can now sit up in his chair and enjoy mealtimes with the family.
 At this stage, toddlers can eat mashed food and are capable of chewing food as they have a few milk teeth.
 So you should allow him to mess around with a bowl and spoon or grasp tiny portions of finger foods and enjoy.

-- When you introduce a new food item to your toddler, only serve him a small portion in order to watch out for any allergic reaction or digestive discomfort.
-It is wise to avoid foods that commonly trigger allergies such as shellfish, peanuts, eggs, or certain types of cereals.
-Also, keep in mind your family’s history of food allergies while planning his meals.
+- When introducing a new food item to your toddler, only serve him a small portion to watch out for any allergic reaction or digestive discomfort.
+It is wise to avoid foods that commonly trigger allergies, such as shellfish, peanuts, eggs, or certain types of cereals.
+Also, remember your family’s history of food allergies while meal-planning and go for allergy-friendly options.

 - You can prevent choking by offering foods in different forms like semi-solid, pureed or mashed or chopped into bite-sized pieces so that it is easier for your toddler to eat.